shaohua0116/Multiview2Novelview/README.md

 # Multi-view to Novel view: <br/>Synthesizing Novel Views with Self-Learned Confidence

 ## Descriptions
-This project is a TensorFlow implementation of [**Multi-view to Novel view: Synthesizing novel views with Self-Learned Confidence**](https://shaohua0116.github.io/Multiview2Novelview/), which is published in ECCV 2018.
+This project is a TensorFlow implementation of [**Multi-view to Novel view: Synthesizing Novel Views with Self-Learned Confidence**](https://shaohua0116.github.io/Multiview2Novelview/), which is published in [ECCV 2018](https://eccv2018.org/).
 We provide codes, [datasets](https://github.com/shaohua0116/Multiview2Novelview#datasets), and [checkpoints](https://github.com/shaohua0116/Multiview2Novelview#checkpoints).

 In this work, we address the task of **multi-view novel view synthesis**, where we are interested in synthesizing a target image with an arbitrary camera pose from given source images.
+An illustration of the task is as follows.

 <p align="center">
     <img src="./asset/illustration.png" width="600"/>